-The majority of businesses are still heavily reliant on antiquated formats to host their content, namely the PDF, that offer very limited insights like the number of downloads.
+The majority of businesses are still heavily reliant on antiquated formats to host their content.
+For example, the PDF and similar offer very limited insights such as the number of downloads.
 If you’re faced with an angry CFO questioning the success of your costly content, downloads aren’t going to mean anything to them.

 More modern content formats are capable of offering meaningful insights such as:

 These metrics are proof of success to a CFO because they’re actionable and impact the bottom line.
-Sectional analytics offer insights into highly specific areas of interest among your target audience, inform future content creation, and give valuable pointers on how to improve and repurpose existing content.
+Sectional analytics offer insights into highly specific areas of interest among your target audience.
+In addition, they inform future content creation, and give valuable pointers on how to improve and repurpose existing content.
 Individual reader tracking reveals true intent of readers, helps marketing offer highly personalized messaging, and provides sales with the knowledge they need to close deals more efficiently.

-While better data tracking can help prove the success of a marketing activity retrospectively, getting financial support in the initial planning stages can still be challenging.
+Better data tracking can help prove the success of a marketing activity retrospectively.
+However, getting financial support in the initial planning stages can still be challenging.
 Since marketing and finance are fundamentally very different business functions with the same ultimate goals, it’s often difficult for finance to be able to make the same connections you’ve made in terms of tying activities to those goals.

 Andrew Warner, CMO of jobsearch site Monster, says, “One of the things I’ve found through my career is generally, if marketing build ROI models to prove the value of marketing in isolation, it’s always going to be treated with skepticism.
 There’s the risk it could sound like marketing saying ‘we’re doing a great job’ and finance saying ‘really?’
 So then you end up in a them versus us situation.”

-“I think we’ve now got to a point whereby not just finance, but other functions, see that marketing plays a key role in terms of aligning marketing metrics with business metrics and that means that as an organization we are able to be more strategic across all functions and have more of an informed debate about some of the decisions,” says Warner.
+“Finance are beginning to see that marketing plays a key role in terms of aligning marketing and business metrics.
+As a result, the organization is able to be more strategic across all functions.
+Furthermore, we can have more of an informed debate about some of the decisions,” says Warner.

 The CFO, Tom Davidson, and CMO, Zoe Clapp, of UKTV have taken a similar approach to how they collaborate together.
-They see it as their responsibility as leaders of their respective functions to build a trusting relationship and then push that message down to junior members of the team.
+As leaders of their respective functions, they have taken the responsibility of building trustworthy relationships.
+This means they are then able to push the message down to junior members of the team.

 “I know that when Tom is making financial decisions he’s thinking about what’s the impact on marketing,” Clapp explains.

 Lack of effective communication is largely responsible for the marketing-finance rift.
 The two functions tend to attract very polarized groups of people.
 Marketers are typically creatives and finance people typically more economists.
-This is a sweeping statement of course, but when it comes to vocabulary, the two functions traditionally communicate in very different ways.
+This is a sweeping statement of course.
+However, when it comes to vocabulary, the two functions traditionally communicate in very different ways.

-In advertising veteran Rory Sutherland’s latest book, Alchemy: The surprising power of ideas that don’t make sense, he explores the unique position marketing holds within the business and why some of the decisions made by marketing don’t make sense to the other functions.
+In advertising veteran Rory Sutherland’s book, Alchemy: The surprising power of ideas that don’t make sense, he explores the unique position marketing holds within a business.
+He explores why some of the decisions made by marketing don’t make sense to the other functions.

-“We spend very little money and time looking for psychological solutions, partly because, in attempting to understand why people do things, we have a tendency to default to the rational explanation whenever there is one,” he explains.
+“We spend very little money and time looking for psychological solutions.
+This is partly because, in attempting to understand why people do things, we have a tendency to default to the rational explanation,” he explains.
 “The people at the top of organizations are largely rational decision-makers who are naturally disparaging of psychological solutions.”